![]() |

 9) keeping completed medical records;

-10) maintaining a Utilization Review Plan, which shall be in accordance with the Conditions of Participation for Hospitals in the Medicare Program;
+10) maintaining a Utilization Review Plan, which shall be in accordance with the Conditions of Participation for Hospitals;

 11) establishing Medical Care Evaluation Studies;

-12) establishing policies requiring a physician as first assistant to major and/or hazardous surgery, including written criteria to determine when an assistant is necessary;
+12) establishing policies requiring a physician as first assistant to major or hazardous surgery, including written criteria to determine when an assistant is necessary;

 13) assuring, through credentialing by the medical staff, that a qualified surgical assistant, whether a physician or non-physician, assists the operating surgeon in the operating room;

-14) determining additional privileges that may be granted a staff member for the use of his/her employed allied health personnel in the hospital in accordance with policies and procedures recommended by the medical staff and approved by the governing authority.
-The policies and procedures shall include, at least, requirements that the staff member requesting this additional privilege shall submit for review and approval by the medical staff and the governing authority of the hospital:
+14) determining additional privileges that may be granted a staff member for the use of the staff member's employed allied health personnel in the hospital in accordance with policies and procedures recommended by the medical staff and approved by the governing body.
+The policies and procedures shall include, at least, requirements that the staff member requesting this additional privilege shall submit the following for review and approval by the medical staff and the governing body of the hospital:

 A) a curriculum vitae of the identified allied health personnel, and